 Your officiant might follow up your vows with closing remarks, or you might go straight from the ring exchange to being formally pronounced a married couple.

 The moment you've been waiting for!
-Seal those vows with a kiss, then it's time to head back up the aisle and get the party started.
+The grand finale of the marriage ceremony outline is that magical lip lock.
+Seal your wedding vows with a kiss, then it's time to head back up the aisle and get the party started.